ginjo/rack_warden/README.md

 ### :require\_login

 Parameters to pass to the before/before\_filter for require\_login.
-So if you're main app is Sinatra,
+So if your main app is Sinatra,

     require_login: /^\/.+/